Partitioned Tables «Prev Next»

 You could assign each separate partition to its own tablespace at the end of the PARTITION clause, such as:

-You can also define a partitioned table using Schema Manager.
+You can also define a partitioned table using Oracle Enterprise Manager or SQL Developer.
 The next lesson demonstrates how to create indexes on a partitioned table.

 Full Partition-Wise Joins: Composite - Single-Level

 This method is a variation of the single-level method.
 In this scenario, one table (typically the larger table) is composite partitioned on two dimensions, using the join columns as the subpartition key.
 In the example, the sales table is a typical example of a table storing historical data.
 Using range partitioning is a logical initial partitioning method for a table storing historical information.
-For example, assume you want to partition the sales table into eight partitions by range on the column time_id.
+For example, assume you want to partition the sales table into eight partitions by range on the column salesdate.
 Also assume you have two years and that each partition represents a quarter.
-Instead of using range partitioning, you can use composite partitioning to enable a full partition-wise join while preserving the partitioning on time_id.
-For example, partition the sales table by range on time_id and then subpartition each partition by hash on cust_id using 16 subpartitions for each partition, for a total of 128 subpartitions.
-The customers table can use hash partitioning with 16 partitions.
-When you use the method just described, a full partition-wise join works similarly to the one created by a single-level - single-level hash-hash method.
-The join is still divided into 16 smaller joins between hash partition pairs from both tables.
-The difference is that now each hash partition in the sales table is composed of a set of 8 subpartitions, one from each range partition.
+Instead of using range partitioning alone, you can use composite partitioning to enable a full partition-wise join while preserving the partitioning on salesdate.
+Partition the sales table by range on salesdate, then subpartition each partition by hash on customerid using 16 subpartitions per partition, for a total of 128 subpartitions.
+The customers table can use hash partitioning with 16 partitions on customerid.
+With this method, a full partition-wise join works similarly to the one created by a single-level hash-hash method: the join is still divided into 16 smaller joins between hash partition pairs from both tables.
+The difference is that each hash partition in the sales table is now composed of a set of 8 subpartitions, one from each range partition.

 Figure 2-4 illustrates how the hash partitions are formed in the sales table.
 Each cell represents a subpartition.
-Each row corresponds to one range partition, for a total of 8 range partitions.
-Each range partition has 16 subpartitions.
-Each column corresponds to one hash partition for a total of 16 hash partitions; each hash partition has 8 subpartitions.
-Hash partitions can be defined only if all partitions have the same number of subpartitions, in this case, 16.
+Each row corresponds to one range partition, defined by salesdate, for a total of 8 range partitions covering two years of quarters.
+Each column corresponds to one hash partition, computed from customerid, for a total of 16 hash partitions; each hash partition spans 8 subpartitions.
 Hash partitions are implicit in a composite table.
-However, Oracle does not record them in the data dictionary, and you cannot manipulate them with DDL commands as you can range or list partitions.
+However, Oracle does not record them in the data dictionary, and you cannot manipulate them with DDL commands the way you can range or list partitions.